fenago/intro-ruby/lab_guides/Lab_6.md

 implementation.
 This is why we see the string output with `time` first and then `class` second.

-When we started this chapter, we said that calling `include` was essentially like copying and pasting the code into the class.
+When we started this lab, we said that calling `include` was essentially like copying and pasting the code into the class.
 This isn\'t entirely true.
 As we can see, what\'s actually happening is that it\'s being added into the class hierarchy in an ordered fashion.
 That